 Data collected offline

-Health forms for my yoga classes – I ask for contact details, date of birth, and health details.
+Health forms for my yoga classes – I ask for contact details, year of birth, and health details.
 I use this information to manage class details and safely teach yoga.

-Yoga therapy registration forms – as above, but I also ask for details of medication and occupation because these can be relevant for yoga therapy.
+Yoga therapy and one-to-one yoga registration forms – as above, but I also ask for details of medication and occupation because these can be relevant.
 I ask for GP contact details, which I need for those rare circumstances where I feel your safety or the safety of those you care for may be at risk.

 Additional records for Yoga Therapy – Yoga therapy is an individual process and it begins with individual consultations where, with permission, I take notes.
 I also take notes, with permission, during each follow up individual session to keep a record of how things are going.
 Following my professional guidelines, I record what has happened during group therapy sessions so that I can check that the sessions are relevant and effective.
 I keep these records in a locked cabinet in my home.

 Updating information held – People informally let me know if their health has changed.
-In addition to this, I will ask people to initial and date their health forms to indicate there is no change, or to fill in a new form if their information has changed, every two years.
+In addition to this, I will ask people to update their health forms every two years.

 When you contact me by phone to ask about classes or yoga therapy, if you tell me your name I store your name and number on my phone.
 My phone is protected by a PIN.